jianswe/jianswe.github.io/_posts/2024-07-07-dsa-dynamic-programming.md

 ## Strategic Approach to DP
 ### Framework for DP Problems
+1. A function or data structure that will compute/contain the answer to the problem for every given state.
 We define a recursive function, usually called `dp`, the return of the function is the answer to the original problem as if the arguments you passed to it were the input.
 The arguments the recursive funciton takes represent a **state**.
 When we look at tree traversal, for example, DFS, a node is never visited twice, which means the state is never repeated.
 But for DP, state can be revisited multiple times, so we need to cache the answer for a given state, this process is called **memoization**.
+2. A recurrence relation to transition between states.
+3. Base cases, so that our recurrence relation doesn't go on infinitely.

 Using DP to find the nth fibonacci number.
 ```ts